ealborn/good-news/README.md

 ## Contributing

-Feel free to contribute to this repo by submitting a pull request correcting what you see fit, but please explain what you did so that I as a creator can learn from it.
+Feel free to contribute to this repo by submitting a pull request, but please explain what you did so that I as a creator can learn from it.

 ## Authors

 Project created by Emma Alborn during October 2017

 ## Testers
-Tested by
+Tester 1:
+Tester 2:

 ## License